sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 ### Linking your package to the sbt organization

-Now that your plugin is packaged on bintray, you can include it in the community sbt repository.
+Now that your plugin is packaged on Bintray, you can include it in the community sbt repository.
 To do so, go to the [Community sbt repository](https://bintray.com/sbt/sbt-plugin-releases) screen.